DonaldLouch/modernSherbet/readme.md

 - Updated File: modernsherbet-child.zip

 ### 1.1.1 (Released on July 19th, 2018 at 12:00PM)
-Introducing a brand new administration panel with settings for the header and footer; along with helpful resources!
-In addition when a post has no thumbnail (also known as Featured Image) there is a new style that'll be added where it will remove the thumbnail area and just add the meta box along with the post!
-I have also made some improvements with the code and such!
-Please make sure to read the documentation as there has been some major updates to the stylesheet in which is reflected within the documentation!
+Introducing a brand new administration panel with settings for the header and footer; along with helpful resources.
+In addition when a post has no thumbnail (also known as Featured Image) there is a new style that'll be added where it will remove the thumbnail area and just add the meta box along with the post.
+I have also made some improvements with the code and such.

+Please make sure to read the documentation as there has been some major updates to the stylesheet in which is reflected within the documentation.

 NEW
 - Admin Panel